hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * @dockimbel Should be easy enough (it's just font and color choices, some offsets maybe too).
 But MD has a lot of high level widgets not yet implemented by me.
 Also shadows do not work yet in Draw.

 [12:51:58](#3cJXA0HhHuG9sd0K1tsQIQdieJKsbIKwbT0r1kREhCQ) <hiiamboris (NOT THIS ONE)>:
-Animations are TBD for now Ì†ΩÌ∏â
+Animations are TBD for now üòâ

 [16:36:24](#LPwBxjBsxlk80027exUpscEvWJcQrD4sV_MpXNRWHjI) <greggirwin (Gregg Irwin)>:
 Great work @hiiamboris.